Paul Blum: Retirement and death

 Takayasu Narimatsu, the founder of Japan's first spaghetti specialty store Hole in the Wall (壁の穴, Kabe no Ana), worked as a butler at Blum's residency at the time the Tuesday meetings were held.
 After World War II, Narimatsu worked as a language interpreter at the U.S. Yokosuka Navy Base.
 In 1948, Blum made an effort to recruit Narimatsu while he was reading a book by Norman Mailer on a coastal beach in Yokosuka.
-He declined once, but the next day he was contacted by the admiral of Yokosuka who persuaded him that "Mr. Bloom is powerful."
-Narimatsu was treated well, but was given a gag order saying "Don't tell anyone what you saw or heard."
+He declined once, but the next day he was contacted by the admiral of Yokosuka who persuaded him that "Mr. Blum is powerful".
+Narimatsu was treated well, but was given a gag order saying "Don't tell anyone what you saw or heard".
 Blum hired four people, including Narimatsu, to work in his residence during the Tuesday meetings.
 Narumatsu retired from Blum's residence in 1953 due to the dissolution of the Tuesday meetings after the peace treaty came into effect.
 The same year, he opened the spaghetti specialty store Hole in the Wall (壁の穴, Kabe no Ana) in Tamura-chō, Tokyo with financial support from Blum and other acquaintances.
 The store was named by Blum.

-In 1998, Paul Blum's nephew Robert S. Greene wrote a biography of Blum titled Blum-san!: Scholar, Soldier, Gentlemen, Spy, the Many Lives of Paul Blum, published by The Jupitor Corporation.
+In 1998, Paul Blum's nephew Robert S. Greene, a jazz pianist, wrote a biography of Blum titled Blum-san!: Scholar, Soldier, Gentlemen, Spy, the Many Lives of Paul Blum, published by The Jupitor Corporation.